RBCxMusic First Up Program Powered by MusiCounts - Program Header.png

 2. Mentorship: All program participants will have the opportunity to schedule several 1-1 mentorship sessions from a pool of curated industry professionals.

-3. Performance Opportunities: Program participants who are able to perform live will be able to participate in paid performance opportunities via RBCxMusic.
+3. Performance Opportunities: Program participants who are able to perform live may receive paid performance opportunities via RBCxMusic.

 Time Commitment and Honoraria